Contact Us Today (424) 372-3112

 Evading arrest under California Vehicle Code 2800.1 is the crime of attempting to get away from a police officer, such as in a car chase or running away from an officer who has stopped you for some reason.

-Being charged with this crime is a serious matter and requires an effective criminal defense attorney in order to bring a strong defense against the charges.
-Penalties for fleeing and eluding an officer can include conviction of a Class C Felony which can include jail time and suspension of your driver's license.
+Being charged with this crime is a serious matter that requires an effective criminal defense attorney to present a strong defense.
+Penalties for fleeing and eluding an officer can include a Class C Felony conviction, which can include jail time and suspension of your driver's license.

 Prosecutors must be able to prove certain factors existed beyond a reasonable doubt in order to convict for fleeing and eluding: